Stories, fables, legends, and myths can be used to help

 largely without even the basics of life to a very real and painful extent.

-We soar in our dreams only to come down hard upon waking.
-Nothing new.
+We soar in our dreams only to come down hard upon waking to face our isolation and alienation.

 It was Karl Marks who ridiculed religion as "the opiate of the masses."